ART THROUGH TOPOLOGY ART THOUGH KNOT THEORY

 Giclee print

-Two-Twist Spun Trefoil Slices,
+Two-Twist Spun Trefoil Knot Slices

 Pencil